golightstream/lightstream-prism-dns/plugin/kubernetes/README.md

 Enabling zone transfer is done by using the *transfer* plugin.

+## Startup

+When CoreDNS starts with the *kubernetes* plugin enabled, it will delay serving DNS for up to 5 seconds until it can connect to the Kubernetes API and synchronize all object watches.
+If this cannot happen within 5 seconds, then CoreDNS will start serving DNS while the *kubernetes* plugin continues to try to connect and synchronize all object watches.
+CoreDNS will answer SERVFAIL to any request made for a Kubernetes record that has not yet been synchronized.

+## Monitoring Kubernetes Endpoints

+By default the *kubernetes* plugin watches Endpoints via the `discovery.EndpointSlices` API.
+However the `api.Endpoints` API is used instead if the Kubernetes version does not support the `EndpointSliceProxying` feature gate by default (i.e. Kubernetes version < 1.19).

 ## Ready

 This plugin reports readiness to the ready plugin.
 This will happen after it has synced to the